When can you launch it? How much is it going to cost?

 These seem to be the only two questions clients really care about when it comes to redesigning a website.

 Yet, a redesign is an opportunity for so much more.
-It's a chance to audit the current site's assets, KPIs, target audience, and user interface to determine what the site needs to do, why it exists, and for whom it should be relevant.
+It's a chance to audit the current site's assets, key performance indicators (KPIs), target audience, and user interface to determine what the site needs to do, why it exists, and for whom it should be relevant.
 A simple makeover can't accomplish this.
+There needs to be a discussion to answer website development questions with the client to get a suitable grasp of where the project is going, the breadth the client wants to accomplish, and what results are expected.
 You need to understand so much more to create a website that actually serves the company and supports its goals.

 But whether you sell growth-driven design or complete website redesign and launch projects, you need to do your research and gain a deep understanding of the brand, its current site, and its wishes for a new online home.
 Without a thorough investigation, both the form and function of the website will fall flat.

-The Ultimate List of Questions to Ask Before Redesigning a Website
+The Ultimate List of Questions to Ask Before Undergoing a Website Redesign

-We put together this comprehensive list of questions you should consider asking at the beginning of a website project.
-Some of these might have already been covered during the proposal phase; others are prompts to spark a conversation between you and your client.
+We put together this comprehensive list of questions you should consider asking the client at the beginning of a website redesign project.
+Some of these might have already been covered during the website redesign proposal phase; others are prompts to spark a conversation between you and your client.

 1) Why do you want a new website?